Ancient Origins

 What the show claims: The show (Seasons 3 and 17) focuses on the mortar-free stonework — blocks fitted so precisely that a knife blade can't pass between them — as evidence of alien construction techniques.
 Ground-penetrating radar anomalies beneath the site are presented as possible hidden chambers containing ancient technology.
 The Intihuatana stone, a carved granite pillar, is described as an alien astronomical instrument.

-What archaeology says: The ashlar masonry technique Machu Picchu showcases is well-documented throughout Inca construction — from Sacsayhuaman above Cusco to Ollantaytambo in the Sacred Valley.
-It's extremely labor-intensive but uses no technology beyond careful shaping and fitting.
-The technique also has a practical advantage: mortar-free construction is more flexible under seismic stress, and Machu Picchu sits in an earthquake zone.
-The Intihuatana ("hitching post of the sun") is a solar calendar and ceremonial marker.
+What archaeology says: The ashlar masonry that leaves visitors speechless turns up again and again across Inca construction — from Sacsayhuaman above Cusco to Ollantaytambo in the Sacred Valley.
+It uses no technology beyond careful shaping and fitting, and somehow that makes it more astonishing, not less: this is what human patience and skill alone can do.
+There's even a quiet genius to it — mortar-free construction flexes under seismic stress, and Machu Picchu sits squarely in an earthquake zone.
+The Intihuatana ("hitching post of the sun") is a solar calendar and ceremonial marker, a stone the Inca used to reach for the sky itself.

-What's still interesting: The question of who lived here and why it was abandoned.
-Pachacuti built it as a royal retreat, but its actual occupants and their daily lives remain a subject of active research.
-The political circumstances of its abandonment — and the completeness of that abandonment — are genuinely not fully understood.
+What still grips you: Who lived here, and why it was abandoned.
+Pachacuti built it as a royal retreat, but the actual occupants, their daily lives, and the political circumstances of its abandonment — and how complete that abandonment really was — are genuinely not fully understood.
+A city this perfect, walked away from.
+The silence around the answer is part of what keeps people climbing the ridge.

 3. Sacsayhuaman — Peru